 Williams' work exists in the tension between craft and fine art, never settling on one interpretation or formula for merging these contexts.
 The artist's role as maker and identity as a woman are central to her work.
-Williams continues to explore themes of women and labor and the presence of the handmade object by engaging viewers in a process that is labor intensive, craft-based, and tactile.
+Williams continues to explore themes of expression of female identity and the presence of the handmade object by engaging viewers in a process that is labor intensive, craft-based, and tactile.